stellalph/WORK_DAY_SCHEDULER/README.md

 ## TASK
 The task here is to create a simple calendar application that allows a user like me to save my daily schedule between the time of 7am to 12 am (midnight) including important events to manage my time effectively.
 This app will run in the browser and feature HTML, CSS powered by jQuery.
-Reference is also made to moment.js for the time and date format.

 ## DEPLOYMENT